 Grievance Procedure & Due Process

-Interns having a conflict with others at the Counseling and Testing Center (another intern, support staff, senior staff, training director or director) should attempt to resolve the issues as follows.
+Interns having a conflict with others at the Counseling Center (another intern, support staff, senior staff, training director or director) should attempt to resolve the issues as follows.
 If the conflict has already led to a negative evaluation for the intern, the intern can utilize the challenge procedures in the Internship Manual or can initiate formal grievance procedures in the Human Resources Employee Handbook

 - The intern should make an attempt to work through the conflict with the other party.

 - If the attempt is unsuccessful, the intern should bring the matter to his or her supervisor who will intervene as appropriate, unless that is the person with whom there is a conflict.
 In that case, the intern should bring the matter to the training director who will intervene as appropriate.